 This schematic illustrates the subtle differences between these three concepts:

-Let's delve into this trio of acronyms a little deeper.
+Now, that we have got the basics covered, let's delve into this trio of acronyms a little deeper.

 Definition: What Is SaaS?